Information-theoretic principle of emergent 1-form symmetries: Conclusion and outlook

 \section{Conclusion and outlook}

-In this work, we provide an information-theoretic perspective and a precise definition for the emergence of 1-form symmetries, emphasizing its close relationship to the decoding problem in quantum error correction (QEC).
-We posit that the emergence of 1-form symmetry is fundamentally information-theoretic, reflecting the preservation of information about how the unperturbed quantum state transforms under the bare 1-form symmetry.
+In this work, we provide an information-theoretic perspective and a precise criterion for the emergence of 1-form symmetries, emphasizing its close connection to the decoding problem in quantum error correction (QEC).
+We posit that the emergence of a 1-form symmetry is fundamentally tied to recoverability: perturbations may dress the bare 1-form symmetry operators by creating charged excitations, but these excitations remain decodable, allowing the original symmetry action to be recovered.
+From this perspective, QEC decoders provide a natural tool for characterizing emergent 1-form symmetries.
+Physically, the existence of a decoder throughout an extended region of the phase diagram indicates that the low-energy theory admits a realization of a common emergent 1-form symmetry within this entire region, independent of microscopic details.
+This emergent symmetry then plays a role analogous to that of a microscopic symmetry, providing the appropriate order and disorder parameters for characterizing distinct phases of matter, even when the microscopic symmetry are explicitly broken.

 Motivated by this connection, we propose a protocol for detecting the existence of 1-form symmetries from the bulk of a quantum ground state, which in turn enables efficient probing of 2D topological quantum phase transitions in experiments.
 While our primary focus is on how 1-form symmetries manifest in ground states, the same information-theoretic criterion could be used to probe 1-form symmetries in the eigenstates of an Hamiltonian at various energies.
 It would be especially intriguing to pinpoint a critical energy scale below which the 1-form symmetry persists and above which it is lost.
 Moreover, we stress that the characterization for emergent 1-form symmetry in Eq.~\eqref{eq:decodable} depends only on the spectral data of the symmetry operators.
 Hence, our framework applies beyond bare 1-form symmetries generated by Pauli strings.
 For example, one can consider the 1-form symmetries whose operators are commuting matrix-product operators (MPOs) with finite bond dimension~\cite{sahinoglu_characterizing2021}.
 A prominent family of such cases arises in Abelian string-net models (such as the double-semion model)~\cite{Levin_Wen_2005}: each bare 1-form symmetry corresponds to a closed string operator associated with an elementary anyonic excitation.
 A systematic study of these generalizations will be crucial for a complete understanding of generic 1-form symmetries, and we leave this exciting direction for future work.